 ii.
 If by postal or courier service, on the date marked on the receipt; or

 iii.
-If via the Internet, on the date that the communication was transmitted, provided that the date of transmission is verifiable.
+If via the Internet, including a Provider’s web-based portal, on the date that the communication was transmitted, provided that the date of transmission is verifiable.

 f.
 Except as otherwise provided in these Rules, all time periods calculated under these Rules shall begin to run on the earliest date that the communication is deemed to have been made in accordance with Paragraph 2(e).